When Hip Pain May Mean Arthritis

 Myositis

-Myositis belongs to a group of disorders that cause inflammation and muscle weakness.
-Weakness and pain in the muscles of the hips and shoulders is often a first sign of myositis.
+Myositis belongs to a group of disorders that causemuscle inflammation and weakness.
+Pain and weakness in the hip and shoulder muscles is often a first sign of myositis.
 The weakness may make it difficult to lift heavy objects or even lift your arm to comb your hair or to put on a coat.

 Polymyalgia Rheumatica